 Effects of Maternal Medications on the Composition of Human Milk

-Together with dr Essi Whaites Heinonen from Karolinska Institutet, Stockholm, Sweden, we are studying whether chronically taken maternal medications such as antidepressants and anti-inflammatory medications could affect the composition of human milk.
-Specifically, we are comparing the levels of macronutrients (carbohydrates, fat, and protein) measured in samples of human milk from mothers with and without these chronic medications.
+Goal: Study whether chronically taken maternal medications such as antidepressants and anti-inflammatory medications could affect the composition of human milk.
+Specifically, the analysis compared the levels of macronutrients (carbohydrates, fat, and protein) measured in samples of human milk from mothers with and without these chronic medications.

 The Effects of Skimming Milk on Human Milk Composition